AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

 >
 >You may see instructions specifying "Marketo Measure" in our documentation, but still see "Bizible" in your CRM.
 We are working to have that updated and the rebranding will be reflected in your CRM soon.

-To easily see Marketo Measure data, it's recommended to update Page Layouts for the Account, Contact, Lead, Opportunity, and Campaign Objects.
+To easily see Marketo Measure data, it's recommended to update Page Layouts for the [!UICONTROL Account], [!UICONTROL Contact], [!UICONTROL Lead], [!UICONTROL Opportunity], and [!UICONTROL Campaign] Objects.
 The instructions are broken out for each Object Page Layout below.

-To begin, first navigate to your Salesforce Setup settings and locate the Customize tab.
+To begin, first navigate to your [!DNL Salesforce] Setup settings and locate the [!UICONTROL Customize] tab.

 ## Campaign Object {#campaign-object}